 Thomas Hardy was born here in this thatched cottage built by his Great Grandfather, just outside Dorchester in 1840 and initially trained as an architect before turning his attention to poetry most of which were published fairly late in his life.
 His novels include Far From The Madding Crowd, The Mayor of Casterbridge, Jude the Obscure and Tess of the d'Urbervilles.
 Many towns in Dorset and other parts of England feature in his novels but assume different names.
 Salisbury is Melchester, Oxford is Christminster and Dorchester becomes Casterbridge.
 Some of his works were written in this cottage and visitors are able to explore the house and gardens.
 Later in life he designed a house in Dorchester called Max Gate which is also open to visitors.
 Dorchester is just a very short drive from here and the Dorset County Museum, founded by Hardy, on High West Street is full of Jurassic Coast fossils.
 The town has history that goes back to Roman times when it was a garrison town known as Durnovaria and some of the walls remain in place.

 An interesting side trip from Dorchester is to continue west along High West Street to the mini roundabout and turn right on The Grove taking the B3147 north.
 Join the A37 keeeping right, then a right turn signposted for Cerne Abbas will take you on the A352 to the famous Cerne Abbas Giant hill carving.
 Take the A352 through Cerne Abbas village to the viewpoint car park on your right.
-The huge hill carving of a giant naked man is a popular local attraction and symbol of fertility.
-Its purpose really is a mystery but it probably dates back no later than the mid 17th century, although many argue that it is much older.
+The huge hill carving of a giant naked man is 180ft (55m) tall and is a popular local attraction and symbol of fertility.
+One look at it and you can see why!
+Its true purpose, however, is a mystery but it is widely believed to date back no later than the mid 17th century, although many argue that it is much older.
+Some believe it to be a prehistoric carving of a giant slain by local villagers and recent excavations suggest it to be a 10th century creation.
 Nevertheless, it is an impressive and unusual sight and worth the side trip before returning to Dorchester.

 To avoid returning into Dorchester head back from Cerne Abbas on the A352 and take the A37/A35 ring road around the town then the A352 towards the famous Jurassic Coast.
 Drive along this road until you pick up signs for West Lulworth and Lulworth Cove at the Red Lion pub which will be over the road on your right.
 Turn down this lane and drive on through Winfrith Newburgh village, bearing left until you see the large brown tourist sign for Durdle Door (right) and Lulworth Cove (straight ahead).
 Turn right here and drive down the narrow single track road past the caravan site to the large gravel car park at the end.
 Ahead of you is the impressive limestone arch 200ft (60m) high towering over the bay.
 You can walk down the steps to the beach and admire this spectacular rock formation created at the very end of the Jurassic Period 140 million years ago.
 From here coastal paths take you on a scenic walk to Lulworth Cove although the terrain along the cliff tops means there is a lot of steep climbs up and down.